NYS Legislative News

 On January 4, 2023 SB 54 was introduced by Sens.
 GOUNARDES, BRISPORT, PARKER, SALAZAR stating: “every public school district in the state shall on and after July first, two thousand twenty-three employ and provide access to at least one licensed or certified school social worker in each of the schools under their jurisdiction”…

-We are pleased that we have several new sponsors in the House and the Senate.
+We were pleased that we gained several new sponsors in the House and the Senate.
 Our work continues!

 See Full Text

-For Information on earlier years and past bills:
+For Legislative Information on earlier years and past bills:

 Social Justice and Racial Equity